 Citation Abbreviation Learning Objective Source Actuarial Standards Board of the American Academy of Actuaries, "Actuarial Standard of Practice No. 12, Risk Classification (for All Practice Areas)," revised in 2005, updated for deviation language in 2011.
 ASOP 12 A7 OP Actuarial Standards Board of the American Academy of Actuaries, "Actuarial Standard of Practice No. 13, Trending Procedures in Property/Casualty Insurance," revised in 2009, updated for deviation language in 2011.
 ASOP 13 A2, A3 OP Actuarial Standards Board of the American Academy of Actuaries, "Actuarial Standard of Practice No. 43, Property/Casualty Unpaid Claim Estimates," adopted in 2007, updated for deviation language in 2011.
 ASOP 43 B1, B3 OP Friedland, J.F., Estimating Unpaid Claims Using Basic Techniques, Casualty Actuarial Society, Third Version, July 2010.
 The Appendices are excluded.
 Friedland B1-B8 OP Statement of Principles Regarding Property and Casualty Insurance Ratemaking, Casualty Actuarial Society, May 1988.
-CAS Ratemaking Principles A5 OP Statement of Principles Regarding Property and Casualty Unpaid Claims Estimates, Casualty Actuarial Society, adopted November 2014, released May 2015.
-CAS Unpaid Claims Principles B1, B3 OP Werner, G, and Modlin, C., Basic Ratemaking , Casualty Actuarial Society, Fifth Edition, May 2016.
+Note: this reading is included for the Fall 2021 exam administration.
+CAS Ratemaking Principles A5 OP Werner, G, and Modlin, C., Basic Ratemaking , Casualty Actuarial Society, Fifth Edition, May 2016.
 The Appendices are an integral part of the textbook and will be used for creating questions.
 Chapter 2 is excluded.
 Werner & Modlin A1-A11 OP